-The SEED (Sustainability Energy Education) project takes a holistic approach in addressing ecological awareness and sustainability, including topics such as self-identity, food systems, biodiversity, and systems thinking (awareness of the whole and how the parts within interrelate).
-Through these lessons we attempt to intrinsically motivate not only students, but teachers as well, to make choices from a more global perspective.
-It is our intent to create partnerships that not only allow us to work with groups but also create projects which reflect the themes we address in the lessons.
-In this way, participants get to take the concepts we have been discussing and create a display for others to observe and experience.
-Through partnerships with schools and other non-profit and community agencies, we incorporate a strong, collaborative effort which enhances a sustainable future for our community.
+The SEED Project takes a holistic approach in addressing ecological awareness and sustainability, including topics such as self-identity, food systems, biodiversity, and systems thinking (awareness of the whole and how the parts within interrelate).
+Through these lessons we attempt to intrinsically motivate both students and teachers, to make choices from a global perspective.
+Ideally

 The SEED Project is an experiential, hands-on learning program designed to connect children with the natural world and their place in it.

-The SEED program is a series of five (1) hour sessions.The program teaches children about a healthy and sustainable life, and covers such topics as:
+The SEED program is a series of six (1) hour sessions.The program teaches children about a healthy and sustainable life, and covers such topics as:

 - The Four Pillars of Health – nutrition, exercise, water and sleep.

-- Education about the nutritional value of food and how to grow your own food at home.
+- Education about the nutritional value of food and how to grow your own food.

-- The power of our daily choices to affect the world around us.
+- The power of our daily choices and how they affect us and the planet around us.

-- The role of rest and relaxation in health.
+- The role of rest and relaxation as part of our overall health.

+The SEED Project addresses nutrition and the role that food plays in our overall health and well-being, the environment and sustainability, self-reliance, accountability, identity, power of choice, accountability, the benefits of exercise for our bodies and minds, stress management techniques, interpersonal skills, and awareness of intentions for managing everyday life and stress.
+The Program ties all information and tools back into humanity’s relationship with our planet and ecological awareness.
+The ideas brought forward show how we are all connected more than we realize and how our health and the health of the planet are one and the same rather than separate.
 For example, in the Ecological Awareness and Sustainable Agriculture lessons, children learn about the similarities between what it takes to grow healthy plants and healthy humans alongside an exploration of different aspects of urban and backyard growing methods.
-Throughout the curriculum, the Program looks at the power of personal choices that both increase nutrition and save precious resources, such as water and electricity.
+Throughout the curriculum, the Program looks at the power of personal choices that both improve nutrition and save precious resources, such as water and electricity.